Progress Measurement During Construction

 For more information, you can watch this webinar.

+Jean-Luc Ozoux is currently in charge of EcoSys Business Development at Hexagon, a company that supports its customers in their digital transformation by offering innovative solutions to adopt new technologies applied to the management of large industrial projects.
 He is an MBA graduate of Paris University in Information Systems and Management.
 He has been helping organizations implement their Capital Project Management solutions for 30 years.
 His experience with major project management software, as well as the advice he provides to major companies in France and Europe, allows him to take a critical look at the very rapid evolution of tools and technologies that are transforming the working methods, culture and tools that need to be mastered today.